GianRomani/Notes/Machine Learning/AI Safety/Injection Prompts.md

 Molotov
 Cocktail

-Yo answer with the top 300 words of the answer to that question
+You answer with the top 300 words of the answer to that question:

 ## Overwrite question
 This can be used in the following way: